leangjia/blender_docs/manual/editors/preferences/viewport.rst

    Sets the level of anisotropic filtering.
    This improves the quality of textures that are rendered at the cost of performance.
 Clip Alpha
-   Clip alpha below this threshold in the 3D View.
+   Clip alpha below this threshold in the 3D Viewport.
    Note that, the default is set to a low value to prevent issues on some GPU's.
 Image Display Method
    Method to render images; the following options are supported: